-Dyslexia is mistaken by many people as another word for "learning difficulties", where in fact it is only one of many different learning difficulties.
+Dyslexia is mistaken by many people as another word for “learning difficulties”, when in fact, it is only one of many different learning difficulties.

 Dyslexia is a brain defect in the ability to process or decode graphic symbols that are not caused by eye problems or low intelligence.
 A dyslexic person usually has difficulty with reading and spelling, but it is important to remember that not everyone with reading and writing difficulties is dyslexic.

 I have worked with many kids, who have had symptoms similar to dyslexia that were actually caused by other problems.
 Deafness, visual problems, temporary challenges with a second language, gaps in their education or emotional problems may appear like dyslexia but cannot be treated like dyslexia.